DasDarki/onset-zeus/README.md

 Zeus also provides a complete ban and permission system, which even has a simple command interface for commands with permissions.

 ## Installation
 Just download the ZIP-Archive from [here](https://github.com/DasDarki/onset-zeus/releases/tag/v1.0.2) and put the folder from it into the packages folder of your server.
 Than add "zeus" to the packages in server_config.json and start the server.
+> To open the Zeus Menu just use the default Key **F5** or use the **/zeus** command.

 ## Configuration
 Zeus is fully adjustable and uses only one file for all configurations.
 The config can be found in *packages/zeus/server/io/config.lua* and looks like this by default: